-Photography: No matter how much you need it, or how many times you try it, you’re never going to get that gorgeous nighttime aerial shot of your town’s historic district with your $100 point-and-shoot camera and no gear or lighting equipment.
+No matter how much you need it, or how many times you try it, you’re never going to get that gorgeous nighttime aerial shot of your town’s historic district with your $100 point-and-shoot camera and no gear or lighting equipment.

-Copywriting: Sure, you can put words on paper yourself.
+Sure, you can put words on paper yourself.
 But do you know how to construct each ad, each website article, each Facebook post in a way that’s designed to speak to your best customer and increase your chance of conversions?

 Two: Tourism and entertainment brands have different considerations.

-If your business is a restaurant, amusement park, or tourism bureau ? and you?ve worked there for more than 5 minutes ? you?re already keenly aware of the fact that you have to fight harder for your customer’s dollars than other types of businesses.
-That?s because your product offering falls into the ?nice to have? rather than the ?need to have? category.
+If your business is a restaurant, amusement park, or tourism bureau – and you’ve worked there for more than 5 minutes – you’re already keenly aware of the fact that you have to fight harder for your customer’s dollars than other types of businesses.

 That’s because your product offering falls into the “nice to have” rather than the “need to have” category.